 - 4.1.
 The Council shall be entitled to appoint an Individual Member or duly recognised member of a Member Organisation as a member of the Council to fill a vacancy, howsoever caused.
 The person so appointed shall hold office until the Annual General Meeting next after their appointment, and shall then retire and be eligible for election or appointment as provided in the Regulations. - 4.2.
-Council may delegate these responsibilities to a Nominations Committee drawn from the Council and/or Principle Committee membership. - 5.
-This Regulation is effective from 2 May 2018.
+Council may delegate these responsibilities to an Honours & Nominations Committee drawn from the Council and/or Principal Committee membership. - 5.
+This Regulation is effective from 16 December 2024.